Musanze and Murambi Caves for Tourism in Rwanda

 Breakfast at your hotel in Kigali, go for a city tour, Places to visit include Gisozi genocide museum, craft markets, lunch and transfer to Parc National des Volcans.

 Day 2: Gorilla trekking adventure

-Breakfast at your lodge, followed by adventurous trek to search for the amazing gentle giants in their natural habitat.
-Return for lunch, relax at the lodge, or take a community walk or Iby'Iwacu cultural village tour, dinner and overnight.
+Breakfast at your lodge, followed by an adventurous trek to search for the amazing gentle giants in their natural habitat.
+Return for lunch, relax at the lodge or take a community walk or Iby’Iwacu cultural village tour, dinner, and overnight.

 Day 3: Musanze caves exploration, Departure